 Base Line Tests – Base Line tests are designed to identify if a student has secured the foundations required to excel via the learning of new concepts within the syllabus.
 This test is done at the start of the academic year so teachers can identify any concerns early.
 They devise an action plan, often using differentiated learning techniques to help students catch up to the basics required for the course.

-Progress Test and Mock Exams – The students will participate in some of these tests/exams which are strategically placed considering the academic year timeline.
-This will help teachers understand how much of the content taught during lessons was secured by each student, the amount of progress made since their last assessment and the general potential of an individual.
+Progress Test and Mock Exams – The students will participate in some of these tests and exams which are strategically placed considering the academic year timeline.
+They will help teachers understand how much of the content taught during lessons was secured by each student, the amount of progress made since their last assessment and the general potential of an individual.
 The marking of each assessment leads to detailed feedback which will help the students change both, academically and personally.
 These assessments also help teachers use appropriate techniques to help students overcome particular difficulties.

 Challenges – The students will be encouraged to challenge themselves further by taking part in external tests such as the UKMT or British Olympiad.
 A certificate in these tests will help the students when undertaking their next steps after their final examinations.

-Summer Exams – The Upper Sixth students will sit their external board examinations for each of their subjects.
+Summer Exams – The Lower Sixth students will sit an internal End of Year Examination.
 Find out more

 Parents or guardians are kept updated with student progress via written reports, parents’ evenings, and when required, meetings with the Director of Studies and teachers.
 Find out more